Rani Mukerji: Success in thrillers and Hichki (2010–2019)

 In 2013, Mukerji starred in the anthology film Bombay Talkies consisting of four short films.
 She was part of the segment helmed by Johar, in which she played a journalist who discovers that her husband (Randeep Hooda) is gay.
 The film was screened at the 2013 Cannes Film Festival.
 Despite poor box office returns, Bombay Talkies met with critical acclaim, particularly for Johar's segment; Tushar Joshi of Daily News and Analysis praised the subtlety in Mukerji's performance.
 The following year, Mukerji starred in Pradeep Sarkar's crime thriller Mardaani, in which she played the lead role of Shivani Shivaji Roy, a Marathi policewoman involved in a kidnapping case that leads her to uncover secrets of human trafficking.
 She took on the role to show girls "how they need to protect themselves".
 In preparation, she interacted with senior officials of Mumbai Police, and learned the Israeli self-defence technique of Krav Maga.
 Rajeev Masand credited Mukerji for "investing Shivani with both physical strength and emotional courage, she gives us a hero that's hard not to root for", and Anupama Chopra commended her for providing her character with both "steely resolve" and "emotional depth".
-The film was a commercial success and garnered Mukerji another Best Actress nomination at Filmfare.
+The film was a commercial success and garnered Mukerji her eighth nomination for the Filmfare Award for Best Actress.

 Following the birth of her child, Mukerji took a four-year hiatus to focus on her daughter and was persuaded by her husband, Aditya Chopra, to return to acting.
 She was keen to work on a project that would accommodate her parental commitments and found it in the comedy-drama Hichki (2018).
 Inspired by Brad Cohen's autobiography Front of the Class, the film tells the story of Naina Mathur, an aspiring teacher suffering from Tourette syndrome who must prove herself by educating underprivileged children.
 Mukerji interacted with Cohen and she trained to make her character's motor and vocal tics appear spontaneous and not rehearsed.
 In a mixed review, Anna M. M. Vetticad of Firstpost wrote that she "lifts Hichki every time she is on the scene, bringing empathy and charm to Naina's character without at any moment soliciting the audience's pity."
 It earned ₹2.33 billion worldwide, a majority of which came from the Chinese box office, and its success led Mukerji to express an interest in working more frequently in the future.
-She gained another Best Actress nomination at Filmfare.
+She received her ninth nomination for the Filmfare Award for Best Actress.